 A chain of events brought the Central Powers, led by the German Empire and Austria-Hungary, to war with the Éntente, led by Britain, France and Russia.
 A localised conflict in south western Europe between Austria-Hungary and Serbia quickly escalated into European and then global conflict.

-The United Kingdom officially became involved in early August, 1914.
-The government could not avoid becoming entangled in the conflict due to its commitments to France and Russia.
-In August and September 1914 ‘war fever’ gripped large numbers of people who mistakenly believed the fighting would be over before Christmas.
+Britain officially became involved in early August, 1914.
+The British government could not avoid becoming entangled in the conflict due to her commitments to France and Russia.
+In August and September 1914 ‘war fever’ gripped large numbers of people, who mistakenly believed the fighting would be over before Christmas.

-The looming civil war in Ireland was replaced by a new battle as Protestants and Catholics, from all over Ireland, enlisted in the British Forces, including many members of the Ulster Volunteer Force (UVF) and the newly renamed National Volunteers.
+The looming civil war in Ireland was replaced by a new battle as Protestants and Catholics, from all over Ireland, enlisted in the British Army.
+Members of the two paramilitary forces in Ireland, the Ulster Volunteer Force (UVF) and the Irish Volunteers, enlisted to fight for Britain.

 Politicians tried to use their respective stances on the Home Rule question to encourage their followers to join up.
-Edward Carson, the Unionist leader, believed that Unionists could demonstrate their loyalty to Britain by enlisting and so kill the Home Rule Bill.
-John Redmond, the Irish Parliamentary Party leader, believed the opposite, and argued that enlisting would demonstrate that Nationalists could be entrusted with self-government.
+Edward Carson, the Unionist leader, believed that Protestants and Unionists could demonstrate their loyalty to Britain in the hope of defeating Home Rule.
+Irish Nationalists, spurred on by Irish Parliamentary Party Leader John Redmond, believed they could show their loyalty to Britain and have Home Rule enforced.